 Tax-Free Childcare: Guidance

-Tax-Free Childcare (TFC) is a new scheme that was introduced gradually throughout 2017 and 2018.
+Tax-Free Childcare (TFC) is a scheme for Government support towards the cost of childcare for working families.
+It was introduced gradually throughout 2017 and 2018.
 Roll-out of the scheme completed in February 2018.
 It was originally supposed to start in October 2015 but due to legal action was delayed.

 For each 80 pence that is paid into the childcare account, the Government will pay in 20 pence up to a maximum of £500 (£1,000 of for each child that is disabled) of Government support per three month entitlement period.
 This means that recipients of TFC can receive up to £2,000 support per child per year and £4,000 per child if the child is disabled.